 Are you beginning to notice that your brow has become lower, causing more forehead wrinkles and an angry or tired facial expression?
 Is your vision partially impaired by your brow?

-Do you seem to have excess skin of your upper eyelids?
+Do you seem to have excess skin at your upper eyelids?

-If these things are true you should consider getting a brow lift.
+If these things are true, you may be a candidate for a brow lift.

-The brow lift procedure is typically performed on people from the age of 40-65, in order to rejuvenate the forehead and area around the eyes, and reduce the signs of aging.
+The brow lift procedure is typically performed on patients between the ages of 40-65 to rejuvenate the forehead and area around the eyes and reduce the signs of aging.

-The brow lift procedure may be right for you if you feel that your expression lines or other age related wrinkles in the region of the brow are excessive or unsightly.
+The brow lift procedure may be right for you if you feel that your expression lines and other age-related wrinkles in the region of your brow are excessive or unsightly.

-- Remove or reduce the small horizontal line or wrinkles on the forehead, or the vertical ‘frown lines’ located on the upper bridge of the nose, between the eyes
+- Remove or reduce horizontal lines or wrinkles on the forehead, or the vertical ‘frown lines’ located on the upper bridge of the nose, between the eyes

 - Lift a sinking brow that is drooping over the upper eyelid

 - Lift the eyebrows back to a position on the brow line that opens the eyelids and makes the eyes seem more alert

 Procedures that are typically performed in conjunction with brow lift surgery: